ClipboardHealth/core-utils/packages/nx-plugin/README.md

 # @clipboard-health/nx-plugin <!-- omit from toc -->

-Clipboard Health's Nx plugin contains generators to manage libraries within an Nx workspace.
+An [Nx](https://nx.dev/) plugin with generators to manage libraries and applications.

 ## Table of contents <!-- omit from toc -->